 But despite the changing tournament structure since the turn of the century, the All England remains the holy grail for players across the globe and especially the current generation of Indian shuttlers, who grew up dreaming about winning the coveted title.

 And it was on March 23, 1980 that a 24-year-old named Prakash Padukone laid down that marker when he defeated two-time defending champion Liem Swie King of Indonesia at the Wembley stadium to become the first Indian to stand at the top of the podium in the history of the tournament.

 Relive epic moments from the world of sport.

 The victory was for long a marker to judge the success of any Indian badminton player.
 Only current chief national coach Pullela Gopichand has managed to emulate that feat in 2001.

 In the last nine years, India have a world champion, two Olympic and multiple world championship medals; but Padukone’s All England title arguably remains the biggest milestone in the history of Indian badminton because of what it meant for the sport.

-And Padukone spoke about it during an interview with Scroll.in a two years ago.
+And Padukone spoke about it during an interview with Scroll.in: